 Even leaving aside the lack of development in forensic science, at the time Doyle started writing the Metropolitan Police had developed a reputation for being woefully incompetent and corrupt.
 It was also around this time that the Jack the Ripper murders occurred, and it soon became apparent that the police were completely ill-equipped to deal with what was going on; as a result of this, serious and long-needed reforms began to be introduced.

 Even the ones with the Order are still incompetent, except for Moody.
 Tonks loses every fight she's in.
 No Auror can handle Bellatrix Lestrange... who is beaten by a housewife.
-Another Auror loses in battle with Neville's grandmother.
+Another Auror loses a battle with Neville's grandmother.
 It would seem McGonagall was fibbing when she told Harry about the high standards just to qualify for training for the Aurors in an effort to trick him into focusing more on his studies.

 In the Montmorency series, especially the fourth book, the police do very little to help, including capturing the wrong person on a few occasions.
 But they try.
 Really, they do.